NVIDIA/NeMo/docs/source/asr/models.rst

 Streaming Conformer models are variants of Conformer which are trained with limited right context.
 It enables the model to be used very efficiently for frame-wise streaming.
 Three categories of layers in Conformer have access to right tokens: 1-depthwise convolutions 2-self-attention, and 3-convolutions in downsampling layers.
-Streaming Conformer models use causal convolutions or convolutions with lower right context and also self-attention with limited right context to limit the effective right context for the input.
+Streaming Conformer models uses causal convolutions or convolutions with lower right context and also self-attention with limited right context to limit the effective right context for the input.
 The model trained with such limitations can be used in streaming mode and give the exact same output and accuracy as when the whole audio is given to the model in offline mode.
-These model can use caching mechanism to store and reuse the activations during streaming inference to void any duplications in the computations as much as possible.
+These model can use caching mechanism to store and reuse the activations during streaming inference to avoid any duplications in the computations as much as possible.

 We support the following three right context modeling:
 *  fully causal model with zero look-ahead: tokens would not see any future tokens. convolution layers are all causal and right tokens are masked for self-attention.